dynamic-R/RTM/README.md

 RTMtutorial(1)
 ```

 Every tutorial contains a short knowledge-clip (hosted on YouTube).
-The corresponding slides can be downloaded from the folder
+The corresponding slides can be downloaded from the folder [tutorial_slides](./tree/main/tutorial_slides folder).
-[tutorial_slides](https://github.com/dynamic-R/RTM/tree/main/tutorial_slides folder) (see the list of files above).

 ### Start an Exercise